The Online Transition Learning and Development Statement (Online TLDS) tool will close on Monday 21 March 2022 and reopen on Monday 11 July 2022.

-Multiple contributors to statement writing
+Multiple contributors to Transition Learning and Development Statement writing

-As the contributory funds are calculated per enrolment, individual service providers can determine how to distribute the support provided in line with the intended purpose of these to support early childhood teachers to write Statements.
+As the contributory funds are calculated per enrolment, individual service providers can determine how to distribute the support provided it is in line with the intended purpose of the funding: to support early childhood teachers to write Transition Learning and Development Statements.

 Find out more